Quick History of Lumbini

 As you know, Buddha was born here sometime around 623 BCE.
 The story of his birth is quite nice to know before you visit as you'll know what you are looking at when you visit!

-Buddha's birth in Lumbini
+Buddha's birth in Lumbini```html

-The Buddha's parents were Hindu royals King Śuddhodana & Queen Mayadevi whose family name was Gautama.
+The Buddha's parents were Hindu royals King Śuddhodana & Queen Mayadevi, whose family name was Gautama.
 Mayadevi left her home to follow tradition and give birth in her father's land.
 However, she gave birth along the way in ...
 Lumbini.

 Mayadevi is said to have bathed in what is now known as Mayadevi pool before giving birth.
-She is then said to have given birth under a Sal tree while standing and holding a branch to Siddhartha Gautama who would later become known as The Buddha.
+She is then said to have given birth under a Sal tree while standing and holding a branch to Siddhartha Gautama, who would later become known as The Buddha.

-Today inside the Lumbini Temple or Mayadevi temple you can see ruins of a temple that was built over the birth site.
+Today, inside the Lumbini Temple or Mayadevi temple, you can see ruins of a temple that was built over the birth site.
 Indeed, the exact spot of The Buddha's birthplace is even marked out.
 Here's a large photo of inside Maya Devi Temple.

 Sadly, some historical records show that Mayadevi died shortly after giving birth (seven days).
 Siddhartha is then said to have returned to his father's land of Kapilavastu (near Uttar Pradesh, Northern India) and was raised by Maya Devi's younger sister.

 There's some controversy over the saying "Buddha was born in Nepal".
 Technically, Siddhartha was born in Nepal and achieved enlightenment in India.
-However, this is largely a Nepal / India issue and does not affect tourists.
+However, this is largely a Nepal/India issue and does not affect tourists.

-Lumbini disappears
+Lumbini Disappears

-In 403 CE a Chinese pilgrim named Faxian Hien also visited the area and noted that queen Maya had stopped in Lumbini to give birth to an heir (Faxian, Chapter 22).
+In 403 CE, a Chinese pilgrim named Faxian Hien also visited the area and noted that Queen Maya had stopped in Lumbini to give birth to an heir (Faxian, Chapter 22).

-During the 9th century CE Muslim invaders destroyed much of the area as did Hindu invaders later.
+During the 9th century CE, Muslim invaders destroyed much of the area, as did Hindu invaders later.

 It was not until 1895 CE that a German archaeologist named Alois Führer rediscovered Lumbini.
-The Ashokan Pillar was one of the first re-discoveries along with a temple depicting the early years of the Buddha’s life.
+The Ashokan Pillar was one of the first re-discoveries, along with a temple depicting the early years of the Buddha’s life.

 Maya Devi Temple in Lumbini, Nepal